javierhimura/ANDT/README.md

 Ninfia DS Toolkit for help you to edit a simple data on pokemon DS game (gen 4 and 5).

-This tool made for hobby only, I know several cross-platform language, some of them are not-true cross-platform.
-In the end that debate is *never ending*.
-I not care is not cross-platform, and also i not a fanboy that is.

 This tool need .Net Framework 4.

 My Goal for this tool is :